Tag: Book Blog

 Myfanwy must discreetly track down the agent that is/was set on ending her, whilst maintaining the farce that she is the same person she was before amnesia.

-I would recommend this to anyone and everyone, I was originally a bit sceptical as it is different from my usual read, but I am so glad I read this book.
+I would recommend this to anyone and everyone, I was originally a bit sceptical as it is different from my usual read, but I am so glad I read it.

 SPACE